ono-midori/ono-midori.github.io/techs/zguide.md

 What if we want to read from multiple endpoints at the same time?
 The simplest way is to connect one socket to all the endpoints and get ZeroMQ to do the fan-in for us.
 This is legal if the remote endpoints are in the same pattern, but it would be wrong to connect a PULL socket to a PUB endpoint.

 To actually read from multiple sockets all at once, use `zmq_poll()`.
-An even better way might be to wrap `zmq_poll()` in a framework that turns it into a nice event-driven reactor, but it’s significantly more work than we want to cover here.
+An even better way might be to wrap `zmq_poll()` in a framework that turns it into a nice event-driven reactor, but it's significantly more work than we want to cover here.

 ```c++
 //